bernabe9/redux-react-session/README.md

 Saves the user object in the localStorage and in the Redux Store

 ### loadUser : Promise
-Returns the current user or an error
+Returns the current user if exists

 ### deleteUser : Promise
 Deletes the current user